Curriculum overview

 Coaching & Guided Reflection (1 time per week)

-Sports (2 times per week)
+Sports (1 time per week)

 Creative activities & excursions (1 time per week)